-Loyola University Medical Center offers a one-year PGY1 pharmacy residency and a one-year PGY-2 critical care residency.
+Loyola University Medical Center offers a one-year PGY1 pharmacy residency, a one-year PGY-2 transplant and a one-year PGY-2 critical care residency.
 Our programs give residents the opportunity to practice in a nationally recognized academic health system.
 Residents will have the opportunity to train in several specialty areas, including adult and pediatric critical care, solid organ transplant, burn critical care, trauma and emergency medicine, as well as general medicine, general surgery, hematology/oncology and cardiology.

 Our programs are designed to encourage residents to develop the knowledge and leadership skills necessary to become leaders in the pharmacy profession.
 Residents will work closely with physicians, nurses and other health professionals on multidisciplinary teams that provide a dynamic environment in which residents will develop critical thinking skills and confidence.

 Residents will be guided through their residency by preceptors who will encourage them to work and think independently.
 Residents will also gain research experience by completing a research project under the direction of a preceptor.
 As many preceptors also accept pharmacy students on rotation, residents will also gain valuable teaching experience.

 The goal of our training program is to develop well-rounded clinicians with the skills to practice in a variety of patient-care settings.